sched-ext/scx-loader/crates/scx_loader/configuration.md

 ## Example Configuration

-The example configuration above shows how to set custom flags for different schedulers and modes, and how to configure `scx_bpfland` to start automatically on boot.
+The example configuration above shows how to set custom flags for different schedulers and modes, and how to configure `scx_cosmos` to start automatically on boot.

 * For `scx_bpfland`:
     * Low Latency mode: `-m performance -w`